 The Solution

 AMSNY supports continued funding for GME, and increased transparency and accountability, over GME practices.
-The Association of American Medical Colleges (AAMC), has estimated there will be a shortage of over 90,000 specialists and primary care physicians by the year 2020.
-In order to address this problem, medical schools across the nation are increasing their class sizes.
+In order to address projected physician shortages, medical schools across the nation are increasing their class sizes.
 However, without adequate opportunities for GME, there will be a major bottleneck issue that will forestall any chances of alleviating the physician workforce shortages.
 Through its vast system of academic medical centers and teaching hospitals, New York trains more than one in every seven medical residents in the United States and annually produces thousands of fully trained physicians for the entire nation.
 These institutions rely on adequate Medicare GME support to continue to train these large groups of physicians.
 For additional information on GME, click here.

 Additional Resources